technojam/pre-membership-task-2k19/Android Task/Task3/Push_App_To_Github.md

 so you have to put your project name at the end of your folder location in save location C:\User\UserName\Desktop\NewFolder\forexample\projectName.

 ![save location](https://github.com/technojam/pre-membership-task/blob/master/Android%20Task/Task3/image/creating%20project2.PNG)

+How you have to select API 25 or 24 and click on "Finish".